sheodox/jimaku-player/README.md

 If you have any issues, please let me know!
-This has worked well for me for a couple of anime, but are likely issues I don't know about with parsing, or lack of support for some extra formatting that can be present in an SRT file.
+This has worked well for me for a couple of anime, but are likely issues I don't know about with parsing, or lack of support for some extra formatting that can be present in an subtitle file.
 Please don't hesitate to [create an issue](https://github.com/sheodox/vrv-subtitler/issues/new)!

 Please read the [contributing guide](https://github.com/sheodox/vrv-subtitler/blob/master/CONTRIBUTING.md) if you would like to help out!